kevinsumios/KSScreenCapture/README.md

   [audioCapture startRecordSuccess:successCallback fail:failCallback];
   ```

-3. Declair your view controller implement the KSAudioCaptureDelegate method, and hit the delegate method when capture is done.
+3. Declare your view controller implement the KSAudioCaptureDelegate method, and hit the delegate method when capture is done.
 You can handle the audio source file from the url in the block by youself:

   ``` objc
   - (void)KSAudioCaptureDidFinishWithURL:(NSURL *)url successfully:(BOOL)flag {